Table of Contents

 Real cost per song—and what that means for your budget

-Because a typical full song maps to ~5 credits, you can compute cost per song straight from the monthly price:
+Because a typical full song maps to ~5 credits, you can still compute cost per song straight from the monthly price:

-- Pro: $10 for 2,500 credits → ~500 songs → ≈ $0.02 per song for generation time.
-Solid for channels that monetize via volume.
+- Pro: $10 for 2,500 credits → ~500 songs → ≈ $0.02 per song in generation cost if you fully use the pool.
+For creators who monetize via volume (YouTube channels, TikTok sounds, content libraries), this is a predictable and very aggressive price point.
 [2][3]

-- Premier: $30 for 10,000 credits → ~2,000 songs → ≈ $0.015 per song if you fully utilize the pool—great for sustained throughput (libraries, weekly releases at scale).
+- Premier: $30 for 10,000 credits → ~2,000 songs → ≈ $0.015 per song at full utilization, which makes more sense for labels, production teams, or anyone pushing out sustained weekly releases at scale.
 [2][7]

-Last checked: Nov 2025.
+Last checked: Dec 2025.

 Suno pricing calculator, estimate credits and cost per song